Krushnatawri18/My-Learnings/16-js-intermediate-I/js intermediate-I notes.md

 - If we make object freeze, then it makes ``isExtensible = false``, for each property, ``writable = false``, ``configurable = false``, making it read-only at top level.
 - Prevents mutation whenever you try to write, delete or redefine a property, js engine checks the flags firs, if it says no then ignores or give error in strict mode.

+// Need to learn Object.create with prototype and Object.hasOwn with prototype